qyangaa/SIMPL-Notes/Week5_Register_Allocation.md

     - If P is the starting point, allocate register (e.g. for variable v)
       - keep in the same register if:
         - If v is live before this interval
-        - If it is register copy [Q: what is register copy?]
+        - If it is register copy [A: what is register copy? from the end of an interval to the beginning of the other, we simply copy e.g. r1 = r1 to assign intervals, and this is an no-op]
       - Updates
         - Assign: $\operatorname{reg}(s,[P, y])=r_{j}$
         - Remove from available set: avail $=$ avail $\backslash\left\{r_{j}\right\}$